October 8, 2020 by Dean Bellefeuille

 July 8, 2019 by Dean Bellefeuille

-At Home Independent Living, the Syracuse elderly care experts, understands that as a family member striving for a positive senior caregiving experience, you unquestionably experience a wide range of feelings throughout the day: shared laughter over a joke with your loved one; worry due to a health concern; and of course, from time to time, irritations.
+At Home Independent Living, providers of top rated home care in Syracuse, NY and the surrounding areas, understands that as a family member striving for a positive senior caregiving experience, you unquestionably experience a wide range of feelings throughout the day: shared laughter over a joke with your loved one; worry due to a health concern; and of course, from time to time, irritations.
 We would like only the best for people we love, and if a senior loved one is resistant to doing an activity we know is beneficial, it may be challenging to choose the best response. (more…)

 As Jane Austen once said, “There is nothing like staying at home for real comfort.”
 And for those with a chronic illness, like multiple sclerosis (MS), comfort is essential, as is remaining safe.
 If a loved one has been diagnosed, the initial step in providing MS home care should be to make the appropriate modifications to the home so that it is a safe, comfortable sanctuary, and not a hazardous place.

 Although there is no cure for multiple sclerosis (MS), hundreds of thousands of people in the United States are living with it – around 400,000 people to be exact, and of that, 86 percent of multiple sclerosis patients list fatigue as the number one symptom of the disease.
 The cause of MS is not known; it is not contagious or known to be directly inherited, but factors that may come into play include the following: (more…)

 January 13, 2017 by Dean Bellefeuille

 We often hear about how important the arts are in a child’s education, but what about when we get older?
 Art plays a valuable role in learning throughout life, but it can be particularly helpful when providing companion care for seniors.